zyzjaffery/encoding/README.md

 Omitting fields works as simple as adding omitempty to the xml or json tags associated with a field - see the above document snippet for an example.

-## Next

-* Rename soap parts to where we can reuse the domain specific internal items in the context of multiple soap transactions